nickeblewis/jaffamonkey-gatsby-main2/src/posts/optimal-gherkin.md

 ### how much do we need to say

-Gherkin, the much maligned and ridiculed specification and underused language, has been around for a few years now.
+Gherkin, a sometimes maligned, ridiculed and underused specification language, has been around for a few years now.
 Because I work in projects that at least aspire to a BDD metnality, Gherkin is the default specificatino language used.
 Ask a developer how to do it, and they will put most test steps in code, not in the transparent Gherkin format.
 For example, for a test test that require filling in a valid form, a developer will most likely bundle this into one step:

 ```
 Given I submit a valid contact form